MahmoudEsam7/M.I.A_Tasks/README.md

-# Some Command Lines I used To Start With Ros
+# Some Command Lines I Used To Start With ROS
   + To create a directory:

          mkdir -p ~/Catkin_works/src